jcpaiva-fgpe/7c8aee22-4eac-4854-baf1-d95fe25e680c/exercises/b76f88cd-7f12-4a3e-b7fe-5e6f70e6136b/statements/ec042220-281c-46b3-a3fb-e2b374c3af65/statement.md

 ### Should You Sell?

-Use an if statement to print "SELL!" if gain > 50%.
+Use an if statement to return "SELL!" if gain > 50%.
+Else return "HOLD"